Skip to main content

 Is the water filter installed correctly?

-If the water filter is incorrectly installed it can reduce the water flow to the ice maker, which will cause thin ice cubes or low ice production.
+If the water filter is incorrectly installed, it can reduce the water flow to the ice maker, which will cause thin ice cubes or low ice production.

 CLICK HERE for additional information on how to install your water filter.